-- The patient and their nearest relative/carer/friend (subject to the patient's consent) are to be involved in any discussions about the proposed transfer. - Patients are to be reminded that they can have support from the Independent Mental Health Advocacy services. - The patient's Responsible Clinician must refer them to a Responsible Clinician at the receiving Hospital/Unit. - The receiving Hospital/Unit must agree to the acceptance and subsequent transfer of the patient. - In the event of a patient requiring transfer to Scotland, Northern Ireland or the Channel Isles, staff should seek advice from the Mental Health Act Office. - In the case of patients who are subject to a restriction order e.g. Section 37/41 or 47/49, the Responsible Clinician must obtain authority to transfer from the Secretary of State.
+- The patient and their nearest relative/carer/friend (subject to the patient's consent) are to be involved in any discussions about the proposed transfer. - Patients are to be reminded that they can have support from the Independent Mental Health Advocacy services. - The patient's Responsible Clinician must be involved in the decision-making process in respect of a transfer, and agree with it. - The patient's Responsible Clinician must refer them to a Responsible Clinician at the receiving Hospital/Unit. - The receiving Hospital/Unit must agree to the acceptance and subsequent transfer of the patient. - In the event of a patient requiring transfer to Scotland, Northern Ireland or the Channel Isles, staff should seek advice from the Mental Health Act Office. - In the case of patients who are subject to a restriction order e.g. Section 37/41 or 47/49, the Responsible Clinician must obtain authority to transfer from the Secretary of State.
 This authority is requested via the Ministry of Justice.
 Without this authority no transfer can take place.
 Refer to the Ministry of Justice Guidance on Transfers between Hospitals in England and Wales.
 NB: This is also the case when transferring restricted patients between different SHSC sites.